 What skills are needed to run an ice vending business?

-Basic maintenance skills.
-We recommend you understand the essential maintenance required to keep your ice vending machines performing without a hitch.
-It will save you costly repairs in the long run and avoid paying a contractor to do the service, keeping your overheads at a minimum.
+Basic maintenance skills: We recommend you understand the essential maintenance required to keep your ice vending machines performing without a hitch.
+It will save you costly repairs in the long run and avoid paying a contractor to do the service, keeping your overhead at a minimum.

 What is the NAICS code for an ice vending business?

 The NAICS code for an ice vending business is 312113, which is classified as ice manufacturing.

 The NAICS code (North American Industry Classification System) is a federal system to classify different types of businesses for the collection and reporting of statistical data.